nicholassaylor/Artist-Word-Cloud/README.md

 # Music Artist Word Bubble
-### Note: This project is currently still in development.
+### Note: This project is currently in development.
 Features may not be fully functional and implementation details are subject to change.

 ## Description
-This program compiles lyrics from music artists on [Genius](https://genius.com/) and creates word clouds using these lyrics.
+This program pull lyrics from [Genius](https://genius.com/) for a particular artist and creates a word cloud with their lyrics.
 A word cloud is a visual representation of the frequency of words within a particular work, with more frequent words being larger.
-Word clouds can either be in the shape of a particular graphic or simply fill a canvas.
+Word clouds can either be in the shape of a particular graphic or simply fill a canvas, this program does the latter.

 ## Using This Software

 #### Instructions
 1. Download the Program
-   * Go to the Releases Tab and Download the Latest Release
+   * Go to the [Releases Tab](https://github.com/nicholassaylor/Artist-Word-Bubble/releases) and Download the Latest Release
 2. Run the Executable
-   * Double-clicking the program will open the program in a new window and prompt the user for any artists
+   * Double-clicking the program will open the program in a new window and prompt the user for artists
+     * Opening may take a few seconds
-   * In a terminal, typing `musicwordcloud.exe ["ARTIST_NAME" ... ]` while in the same directory as the program will automatically run the program on the listed artists
+   * In a terminal opened in the folder, type `musicwordcloud.exe ["ARTIST_NAME" ... ]` to automatically run the program on the listed artists
-   * In either case, output will be in the form of a .png file with the artist name as seen in the link to their artist page on Genius.
-This will be in a folder named `OutputClouds`
+   * Output will be in the form of a file named `<artist-name>.png` in a folder named `OutputClouds` where the exe was run

 ## Running from Source